 In November of 2013, in celebration of its 90th anniversary, The National Catholic Rural Life Conference decided to change its name to Catholic Rural Life (CRL) to better and more concisely reflect its mission.

 In the summer of 2014 CRL officially moved its headquarters to St. Paul, Minnesota.

-In partnership with the Pontifical Council for Justice and Peace, CRL organized and hosted the Faith, Food & the Environment symposium in November of 2014, bringing together 70 leaders from agriculture, environmental studies, and religious communities to explore how faith traditions can inform solutions to challenges in contemporary agriculture.
-The event launched a broader project entitled The Vocation of the Agricultural Leader, which will provide the next generation of food and farm leaders with faith-based guidance in their life and work.
+In partnership with the Pontifical Council for Justice and Peace, CRL organized and hosted the Faith, Food & the Environment symposium in November of 2014.
+The event launched a broader project entitled The Vocation of the Agricultural Leader, which provides food and farm leaders with faith-based guidance in their life and work.

 In the fall of 2016 the first edition of the Vocation of the Agricultural Leader was printed.
 CRL hosted workshops and presentations throughout the country on the project over the next two years.
 Then, in early 2018, CRL hosted a national conference on the document, bringing together over 100 leaders from agriculture, environmental studies, and religious communities to continue to gain insights and feedback on the project.